nhcooper123/chameleon-chromosomes/README.md

 Note that several of these scripts use an R package written by N.Cusimano.
 You can download this here https://www.en.sysbot.bio.lmu.de/people/employees/cusimano/use_r/.
 The easiest way to use this is to download the package and save the `ChromEvol.R` file.
 You can then install these functions in R using `source`.
 In my repo I kept this within the `chromEvol` folder so used the code `source("chromEvol/ChromEvol.R")` to install the functions.

+1. **00-fix-tip-labels-bayesian-tree.R** changes the tip labels of the Bayesian tree to match the dataset.
 1. **01-data-wrangling.Rmd** wrangles the data into a clean format for analyses.
 2. **02A-data-for-chromosome-evolution-models_main.Rmd** creates data and tree files for the ChromEvol analyses.
 3. **02B-data-for-chromosome-evolution-models_OTUs.Rmd** as above but for all OTUs analyses.